EbrahimTarek02/flutter_task/README.md

 - Displays a list of products
 - Fetches the product data from a repository
 - Separates the concerns between the ViewModel, Repository, and the UI code
-- Includes two images in a horizontal view

 <div style="display: flex; justify-content: center;">